Situju Tuju Cruise Raja Ampat

 Food and atmosphere on board

 Meals on board are one of the highlights of the day.
 You eat a lot, you eat well, and you enjoy every bite.
 Simple, flavorful Indonesian cuisine with Western touches.
 The best part: after diving or snorkeling, sitting down to eat like this becomes one of the best moments of the day.
-Breakfast, lunch, afternoon snacks and dinner are served, and there are always snacks, coffee and a fridge full of drinks available.
+They serve breakfast, lunch, afternoon snacks and dinner, and there are always snacks, coffee and a fridge full of drinks available.

 And when the sun sets, the day naturally comes to a close.
-The atmosphere on Situju is intimate and peaceful, shared with fellow travelers — in our case, a wonderful international group we connected with from day one.
+The atmosphere on Situju is intimate and peaceful, shared with the other travelers on board — in our case, a wonderful international group we connected with from day one.
 We shared quiet dinners, beers, long conversations and star-filled skies.

 We came back feeling we had taken a great trip and shared an incredibly pleasant week with a fantastic group.

-When you dive in Raja Ampat, You begin to understand why they say it’s the paradise that protects the greatest marine biodiversity on the planet.
+When you dive in Raja Ampat, You start to understand why they call it the paradise with the greatest marine biodiversity on the planet.

 Diving in Raja Ampat is entering the heart of the Coral Triangle where every corner is wild and surprising.
 We had high expectations, and it didn’t disappoint.